RussellMelchiorre/1800_202410_BBY05/README.md

 * We would like to add better navigation such as where friends names can be clicked to bring up thier events.
 * We would like to add a feature to be able to import external calendars.
 * We would like to add a way to add friend and login through external sources.
+* We would like to add timers which work across all pages.

 ## 7. Contents of Folder
 Content of the project folder: